phproberto/joomla-entity/README.md

 ## Installation <a id="installation"></a>

-**This is still a work in progress.** There is still no official release and you can use it at your own risk.
+**This is still a work in progress.** There is still no official release and you use it at your own risk.

 This repository contains exclusively the classes you need to use the entity system.
-You can use include it in composer adding to your `composer.json` require section something like:
+You can use include it with composer by adding to your `composer.json` require section something like:

 ```
 	"require": {